Surfing Tips for Beginners

 Observe the water

-every time before jumping into the water you should Observe the water, take your time to see other surfers into the water, read the waves see where they break and how, be attentive to the water movements along the shoreline, wind direction.
+every time before jumping into the water you should Observe the water, take your time to see other surfers in the water, read the waves to see where they break and how, be attention to the water movements along the shoreline, and wind direction.

 Use a Surf leash and Wax

-waxing your surfboard is important because it gives you more control on the board, waxing your surfboard stops you from sliding when you catching the wave and it gives you balance, when you choose the wax for your surfboard Make sure the type matches the water temperature.
+waxing your surfboard is important because it gives you more control on the board, waxing your surfboard stops you from sliding when you catch the wave and gives you balance when you choose the wax for your surfboard Make sure the type matches the water temperature.

 Practice your Jumping-up